 - Guidelines for Construction and Renovation in Takoma Park: Creating a Sustainable Environment (PDF)

-- Design Guidelines for Commercial Buildings (PDF)
+- Design Guidelines for Commercial Buildings in the City of Takoma Park (PDF)

 Board of Appeals

 The Montgomery County Board of Appeals (240-777-6600) makes decisions about certain land use issues including special exceptions for permitted uses in a particular zone and variances from the development standards of the zoning ordinance.
 Permits they may grant include:

 - Special exception